Green Line (TRAX): West Valley Central to Central Pointe Station

-Central Pointe to Courthouse Station
+Central Pointe to Gallivan Plaza

 Central Pointe is the only TRAX station served by the S Line.
 The S Line platform is situated just southeast of the TRAX platform.
 (The S Line provides streetcar service east to the Fairmont stop in the Sugar House neighborhood of Salt Lake City.)

 Upon crossing West 2100 South the three TRAX lines leave South Salt Lake and enter Salt Lake City and continue north as they cross West 1700 South and West 1300 South.
 Just north of West 1300 South is Ballpark, which provides service to Smith's Ballpark.
 (Immediately north of this station is a non-revenue track that extends northwest to South 400 West at West 900 South and then north to West 600 South.)
 After Ballpark the three lines continue north in the center median of South 200 West, crossing under the 900 South/I-15 on and off ramps, until they reach the next station, 900 South.
 This station, which is just north of West 900 South, is an infill station and the last stop before the TRAX lines reach Downtown Salt Lake City.

 The three lines continue north in the median of South 200 West, crossing West 800 South, until they reach West 700 South.
 At West 700 South they turn east and proceed down the middle of that street for two blocks, crossing South West Temple Street (SR-270).
 At South Main Street, the lines turn north and continue down the center median of that street and cross West 600 South (Martin Luther King Jr Boulevard/SR-269 eastbound), pass between the Grand America Hotel and the Little America Hotel, and then cross West 500 South (Cesar E Chavez Boulevard/SR-269 westbound).
 Just north of West 500 South and slightly west of the Scott Matheson Courthouse, is the first station within the Free Fare Zone, Courthouse.
 At West 400 South (University Boulevard/US Highway 89) the Red Line turns east and heads toward Library and eventually the University of Utah while the Green and Blue lines continue north.
 After crossing West 300 South (West Broadway) the two lines reach Gallivan Plaza, which is just west of the Wells Fargo Center and the Gallivan Center.